Icon-Newsletter

 Advantages and Disadvantages of Distance Learning in the Philippines

-distance learning in the Philippines - Distance Learning Advantages and Disadvantages
+distance learning in the Philippines - advantages and disadvantages

 Distance learning is not for everyone, especially those who like routines and schedules.
-To get a better understanding of whether this education method is for your child, check out these pros and cons:
+To better understand whether this education method is for your child, check out these pros and cons:

 Advantages of Distance Learning in the Philippines

 People can argue about the effectiveness of distance learning in the Philippines.
 It’s a contentious matter, and you’ll get varying opinions depending on who you ask.
-But the following pros of distance learning are undeniable, and people can generally agree about them:
+But the following pros of distance learning are undeniable:

 Since distance learning entails self-study, learners get flexibility in terms of location.
-They can study their materials anywhere as long as they submit their assessments on the agreed dates.
+They can study their materials anywhere as long as they submit their assessments on the agreed-upon dates.

-Sending your kid to school can be quite a challenge financially, unless you have an educational plan in the Philippines.
+Sending your kid to school can be quite a financial challenge unless you have an educational plan in the Philippines.
 With distance learning, you can find programs offered by public schools for free or for a minimal fee.
-Programs offered by private institutions are also generally cheaper than their traditional counterparts.
+Programs provided by private institutions are also generally cheaper than their traditional counterparts.

 Different people learn in different ways.
 Your kids can learn at their own pace with distance education.
-If there are lessons they find a bit hard to understand, they can spend as much time as they want to study them.
+If there are lessons they find difficult to understand, they can spend as much time as they want to study them.

 Disadvantages of Distance Learning in the Philippines